wjone005/la-ethics-commission-eval/README.md

 ## Special Thanks

-* [Material-Table](https://material-table.com/) - Documentation on how to setup Material-Table Library
+* [Material-Table](https://material-table.com/) - Documentation on how to setup Material-Table Library.

 * [React Bootstrap](https://react-bootstrap.github.io/) - Documentation on how to setup React Bootstrap front-end framework.